armory-io/kayentactl/README.md

 A CLI tool for running canary analysis using [Kayenta]().

+## Disclaimer

+`kayentactl` is under active development and not recommended for production use.
+If you encounter any bugs, feel free to file an issue or pull request!

 ## Prerequisites

 In order to use `kayentactl` you must have an instance of Kayenta configured and running.

 ### Installation

-Builds for Linux, OSX and Windows are available on the releases page.
+Builds for Linux, OSX and Windows are available on the [releases page](https://github.com/armory-io/kayentactl/releases).

 *Note: The Windows builds are untested and may contain bugs.*